 Stroll Through Grisia

-The fishing port is still active, which is surprising given Rovinj is such a big tourist destination.
-It’s great to see that Rovinj has stayed true to its long history of fishing and many families in the area are still making a living from it.
-My guess is that that fisherman, love the pastel colors of the city as their backdrop each day.
+It’s great to see that Rovinj has stayed true to its long history of fishing, and many families in the area are still making a living from it.
+The fishing port is still active, which is surprising given Rovinj is such an enormous tourist destination.
+I guess fishermen love the city’s pastel colors as their backdrop each day, too.

-If wandering around an island isn’t your cup of tea and you want something a bit more action orientated you could Scuba dive the Baron Gautsch Wreck.
-This old boat lies at the bottom of crystal clear waters that’s surrounded by numerous species of underwater flora and fauna.
+If wandering around an island isn’t your cup of tea and you want something more action-oriented, you could scuba dive the Baron Gautsch Wreck.
+This old boat lies at the bottom of crystal clear waters, surrounded by numerous underwater flora and fauna species.

-14 islands make up the Rovinj Archipelago.
-Each one is full of lush, green grass and each is a favorite destination to visit.
-We suggest St. Andrews Island or St Catherine Island, both are just off the coast of the old town.
-These beautiful islands take between 5 and 15 minutes to get to by boat and best of all they’re car free so you can walk around the islands beaches or visit the old cathedrals.
+Fourteen islands make up the Rovinj Archipelago.
+Each one is full of lush green grass, and each is a popular destination to visit.
+We suggest St. Andrews Island or St. Catherine Island, both situated just off the coast of the old town.
+These beautiful islands take five to fifteen minutes to get to by boat.
+And best of all, they’re car-free, so you can walk around the island’s beaches or visit the old cathedrals.